Special counsel appointed in Russia probe

 In a brief statement, Mueller said, "I accept this responsibility and will discharge it to the best of my ability."

 News of the special counsel announcement was closely held.
 The White House received a heads-up less than an hour before the news broke at 6 p.m.
 ET.
-House Speaker Paul Ryan and key congressional leaders also were not notified.
+The rest of House leadership and rank-and-file members were in the dark, but a Justice Department official did reach out directly to Speaker Paul Ryan shortly before the announcement to let him know of the special counsel appointment, according to a GOP source.

 Sen. Dianne Feinstein, D-California, a member of the Senate intelligence committee, said the appointment was needed.